aaaaaa123456789/libplum/docs/formats.md

 higher values will be treated as 0 (i.e., infinity) when generating a file.
 Animations lacking this metadata node will have a loop count of 1.

-True frame dimensions will always be loaded into [`PLUM_METADATA_FRAME_AREA`][metadata-constants] metadata nodes when a file is loaded.
+True frame dimensions will always be loaded into a [`PLUM_METADATA_FRAME_AREA`][metadata-constants] metadata node when a file is loaded.
 When generating a file, if the image contains such a metadata node, then for each frame other than the first, if the area outside the defined region is made out of [empty pixels](#definitions), that frame will be encoded with the specified dimensions.
-Otherwise (i.e., if the metadata node is absent, if the region outside the defined area does not contain only empty pixels, or if the frame in question is the first frame of the image), the corresponding frames will be encoded as full-size frames.
+Otherwise (i.e., if the metadata node is absent, if the region outside the defined area does not contain only empty pixels, or if the frame in question is the first frame of the image), the corresponding frame will be encoded as a full-size frame.
 If reducing frames this way removes all transparent pixels from the image, the image will be considered to not use transparency for the purposes of selecting the mode to use.